This guide is for Aikeedo v3.x. The plugin structure has been updated from v2.x. Plugins are now located in

 - Integrate with third-party services

-Plugins give you the flexibility to tailor Aikeedo to your specific requirements without modifying the core codebase.
+Plugins give you the flexibility to tailor Aikeedo to your specific requirements without modifying the core codebase, ensuring easy updates.

 Prerequisites